 Monocytosis is characteristic of the chronic and juvenile myelomonocytic leukemia subgroups, and immature myeloid cells may occur in the less well differentiated subgroups.
 The cytogenetic pattern is usually abnormal, with one or more clonal cytogenetic abnormalities often involving chromosomes 5 or 7.

 The deletion 5q syndrome is a unique form of myelodysplastic syndrome, occurring primarily in women in whom macrocytic anemia and thrombocytosis are typically present.
-Anemia in deletion 5q syndrome appears to be responsive to lenalidomide.
+Anemia in deletion 5q syndrome is responsive to lenalidomide.

 Treatment of MDS